Many-body quantum catalysts for transforming between phases of matter: Many-body catalysts

 where we used the simple observation that, if $|a\rangle$ is invariant under $\mathcal{U}$, it is also invariant under $\mathcal{U}^{-1}$. \end{proof} In particular, if we take $|\psi\rangle = |\triv\rangle$ and choose $\mathcal{U}$ to be the entangler of a state $|SPT\rangle$ belonging to a non-trivial SPT phase, then this result implies that any $(G,\mathcal{U})$-symmetric state can catalyze the transformation $|\triv\rangle\mapsto |SPT\rangle$.

 Theorem~\ref{thm:catalyst} is an important result that will help us to construct a large class of SPT-catalysts with various physical properties.
 Furthermore, Theorem~\ref{thm:catalyst} establishes an important relationship between catalysts and anomalies.
 In the present context, a symmetry group is said to be anomalous if no short-range entangled state can be invariant under all elements of the group.
 A state is said to have short-range entanglement (SRE) if it can be prepared from a product state using an FDQC, and otherwise it has long-range entanglement (LRE) \cite{Chen2010}.
 In general, we expect that the set of symmetries $\mathcal{U}$ and $U(g)$ for all $g\in G$ is anomalous whenever $\mathcal{U}$ is an entangler for a non-trivial SPT phase.
 One can argue this based on the fact that these are the symmetries that emerge on the boundary of a decorated domain wall SPT-ordered state in one higher dimension \cite{Chen2014ddw}, and it is known that such states do not allow short-range entangled boundary states.
 For the case of abelian symmetries in 1D systems, we explicitly prove in Sec.~\ref{sec:mixed} that $(G,\mathcal{U})$-symmetric catalysts must have LRE.
+The fact that anomalies can ``eat'' SPT phases has previously been observed in Refs.~\cite{Hsin2020,Dumitrescu2024,choi2024noninvertible}.

 In 1D, common states with LRE include symmetry-breaking states with cat-like entanglement, ground states of gapless Hamiltonians, and states consisting of long-range entangled pairs of qubits.
 Once we go to higher dimensions, there are other kinds of states with LRE including topologically ordered states.
 We will see that all of these classes of states are useful as catalysts for certain SPT phases.
 In Sec.~\ref{sec:mixed}, we will see that mixed-state catalysts do not need to be long-range entangled.